nbfigueroa/robot_admittance_controller/README.md

 * The current implementation is being tested on a UR10 **velocity-controlled robot** equipped with a robotiq FT 300 force torque sensor.
 The arm is part of the Robbie Yuri robot of the Interactive Robotics Group (IRG), MIT which is an older version of the [Care-O-Bot](http://www.care-o-bot.org) platform series.

-* The current implementation will also be tested on a Mitsubishi **position-controlled robot** equipped with a Mitsubishi force torque sensor.
+* The current implementation is being tested on a Mitsubishi **position-controlled robot** equipped with a Mitsubishi force torque sensor.
 The robot is part of the MIT-Mitsubishi collaboration.

 **Disclaimer**: Parts of this code were originally forked from [ridgeback_ur5_controller](https://github.com/epfl-lasa/ridgeback_ur5_controller) which is a repo used to control a Clearpath robotic platform with a UR5 from the LASA laboratory at EPFL.
 Plenty modifications have been made in order to work with a standalone robotic arm.